-Number of Observations=277; R=.9821; adjusted R=.9629; F=599.48
+Number of Observations=277; R2=.9821; adjusted R2=.9629; F=599.48 significant at the 99 percent confidence level significant at significant at the 95 percent confidence level

 Overall, the twelve items account for 96 percent of the variation in the "overall effectiveness" ratings.
 This suggests that the student ratings are not much influenced by factors that our instrument does not address such as sense of humor, wardrobe choices, or physical attractiveness.
 The most highly valued qualities are teaching skill by which we mean the instructor's ability to deliver a coherent presentation and the ability to answer questions.
 These findings are consistent with the SEI literature and match up well with our intuition.
 Also important are the organization of the course, the coordination of instructional materials with the lecture, and fairness of grading practices.
 Again, there are no surprises here.
 What might be surprising is that delivering a rigorous and demanding course and maintaining demanding grading practices have a negligible impact on the overall SEI ratings.
 It could be that our students expect economics, finance and accounting courses to be hard and are not overly surprised when this expectation is met.